aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensiontaskpane/_index.md

 ### getRow() {#getRow--}

+<b>@deprecated.</b> Please use the 'row' property instead.
 Gets and sets the index, enumerating from the outside to the inside, of this taskpane among other persisted taskpanes docked in the same default location.

 ```javascript
 getRow() : number;